alex4108/AstroInstaller/README.md

 * `-serverPassword "A Super Secure Password"`
 * `-maxFPS 60`
 * `-useGUI y` or `-useGUI n` to install [AstroLauncher](https://www.github.com/ricky-davis/AstroLauncher)
-* `-autoReboot y` _Optional_ If set to y, the server will be rebooted automatically after installation if needed.
+* `-autoReboot y` _Optional_ _Default: n_ If set to y, the server will be rebooted automatically after installation if needed.
 Otherwise, if a reboot is needed, the script will exit and the server will not be able to start until the reboot is complete.
+* `-exposeAstroLauncher y` _Optional_ _Default: n_ If set to y, a port forward for TCP 5000 will be created to expose AstroLauncher.
+If the firewall is enabled, this will allow users with network access to the server to call AstroLauncher.
+Note that AstroLauncher listens on 0.0.0.0, so if the firewall is disabled this will have no effect and AstroLauncher will still be exposed.

 #### Unattended installation

-* `powershell.exe -executionpolicy bypass -file "install-astroneer-server.ps1" -ownerName "Guy" -serverName "Guys Lair" -serverPassword "Guy123" -maxFPS 60 -useGUI y`
+* `powershell.exe -executionpolicy bypass -file "install-astroneer-server.ps1" -ownerName "Guy" -serverName "Guys Lair" -serverPassword "Guy123" -maxFPS 60 -useGUI y -exposeAstroLauncher y`

 # Contributing